BSc (Hons)

 Designed For

-Carve out your dream career with our Sport & Exercise Science course.
+Carve out your dream career with our Sport and Exercise Science course.
 Covering exercise physiology, sport psychology, biomechanics, strength and conditioning, sports nutrition and sports performance, it opens doors to a wide range of careers in sport and health.

-Accredited by
+Endorsed by

 • Modules endorsed by the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA)